bcoin-org/bcoin-org.github.io/guides-markdown/multisig-wallet.md

 ssl-key: /etc/letsencrypt/archive/bcoin.multisigtest.com/privkey1.com

 # It is good idea to always use an api key for security
-# Note: We recomment to make it more long and hard to guess in the real environment.
+# Note: We recommend to make it longer and harder to guess in the real environment.
 # Here we are making it simple for explanation purpose.
 api-key: mySecretApiKey
 ```